tier4/caret_doc/docs/faq/faq.md

 - As described in [design section](../design/runtime_processing/index.md), a node to store CARET events is created for each process.
 Therefore, if a target application is huge and has a lot of processes, the number of CARET nodes also becomes huge

+### Precautions when starting at the same time as Autoware

+- If you start Autoware and `ros2 caret record` at the same time, operation may become unstable and some nodes may not be recorded.

 ## Visualization

 ### Result (plot, message_flow, etc.) is not outputted, or there seems something wrong with the result